rellyson/k8s/README.md

-# K8s - Practicing kubernetes deployment
+# K8s - Complete App Deployment using Kubernetes

+## What is K8s?